Chalarangelo/30-seconds-of-code/snippets/hasClass.md

 tags: browser,css,beginner
 ---

-Returns `true` if the element has the specified class, `false` otherwise.
+Checks if the given element has the specified class.

-- Use `element.classList.contains()` to check if the element has the specified class.
+- Use `Element.classList` and `DOMTokenList.contains()` to check if the element has the specified class.

 ```js
 const hasClass = (el, className) => el.classList.contains(className);